Community Outreach Specialist

 • Conducts screening and intake as needed to determine youth-directed needs and goals of the participant to promote agency and self-determination.

-• Foster relationships among local schools, universities, businesses and other community youth and education programs to enhance the development of youth clubs and leadership/empowerment programs.
+• Foster relationships among local schools, universities, businesses and other youth to enhance the development of youth clubs and leadership/empowerment programs.

-• Implement planning and project management processes to ensure the effective coordination and integration of the programs and resources of pro-social, educational, and youth leadership development opportunities.
+• Implement planning and project management processes to ensure the effective coordination of the programs and resources of pro-social, educational, and youth leadership development opportunities.

-• Collaborate with youth services and after-school management teams to ensure the effective coordination of program schedules and related events for youth and families.
+• Collaborates with youth services and after-school management teams to ensure the effective coordination of program schedules and related events for youth and families.

 • Maintains collaborative relationships with appropriate community organizations.

-• Serves as primary contact for assigned youth and works directly with other case managers and youth intervention specialists.
+• Serves as primary contact for assigned youth and works directly with other youth intervention specialists.

 • Provides educational and support services to clients and families in individual and group settings.